 In 2010, I returned home to settle in Newfoundland and recover my health.
-In the five years that followed I got married, lost my mom to Cancer, birthed my angel baby at four months pregnant, lost my dad to early-onset Alzheimer's, delivered two healthy baby boys and lost my marriage.
+In the five years that followed I got married, lost my mom to Cancer, birthed my angel baby at four months pregnant, lost my dad to early-onset Alzheimer's, delivered two healthy baby boys, lost my marriage then contracted a new home.
 With my four-month and two year old in tow, and feeling as if I was running on nothing but spirit, I mustered the strength to carry on and began to rebuild my health and life from scratch.

-It has been a decade since I returned home to my roots to recover my health and the onslaught of losses began.
-While it has taken every ounce of everything I am, and a great deal of professional care, to emerge from it all, God has gotten me through.
+It has been a decade since I returned home to my Newfoundland roots to recover my health and the onslaught of losses began, but God has gotten me through.
 I am immeasurably grateful for the level of health and pain control I have.
-I feel the presence of my parents and son Winston with me.
-And, as always, I am well-surrounded with the love and support of my steadfast family and friends.
+And, I have always felt the presence of my parents and son Winston with me.

 In the Fall of 2019, I began answering the familiar call of my soul.
-The mix of stillness and excitement that songwriting brings rose up once again.
+The mix of stillness and excitement that songwriting creates in me rose up once again.
 Finally, in April of 2020, I followed through on my promise to God.
 From my kitchen, I recorded performances of my songs - often accompanied by very personal stories - and posted them to Facebook.
-Within six months, I posted close to 70 songs including originals, classic country, roots, folk, country, traditional and faith.
+Within six months, I posted close to 70 songs including country eastern originals, classic country, roots, folk, country, traditional and faith.

 In the Summer of 2020, I had the opportunity to record my Sophomore Album "Simple Things, Guts and Dreams" with local legend David Fitz.
 Released on October 10, 2020, it is a triumphant album that celebrates overcoming the worst of life by embracing the best of it!
 It defines my guiding belief that grief and grace are two sides of the same coin.
 God is always there to light the way through sorrow, hurt, suffering and pain.
 With simple things, guts and dreams, we can overcome.

-Despite my prolonged period of profound loss and suffering, my health and well-being continue to take root and flourish.
+Despite a prolonged period of profound loss and suffering, my health and well-being continue to take root and flourish.
 My healthcare team has helped me get to a sustainable place of day to day comfort and peace.
 I feel better than I ever have.
 And my life is blossoming.
 I am awestruck by the beautiful music community in which I have been welcomed and found.
-The boys and I are thriving as they have each begun their own new adventures in Kindergarten and Grade 1.
+The boys and I are thriving.
 Life has turned out in time.
 With faith, devotion and determination, I have healed and created a happy family.

 It is my solemn prayer that my songs, stories, and soul will help accompany you along your way, in struggle and triumph.
 God blesses each of us.
 We can't give up on ourselves, ever.
 My inner ‘Child of Rhyme’ has been given the gift of a new musical beginning, against all odds.
 We just never know in life.
 Things do come around.
 We must never forget we are not alone and take our time with our healing and self-discovery.
 All we can really do is try our best to take good care of and love ourselves.
 Only we can do that!
 And it is enough.